oddcommit/gmail-noti/README.md

 ### **Features**

-You can receive notifications from multiple platforms in one place.
+    ✅ You can receive notifications from multiple platforms in one place.
-There is no login required
+    ✅ There is no login required
+    ✅ Supports
+        Gmail
+        Facebook
+        GitHub

 ### Does Blue Bell store anything of me?
-Nothing is stored on servers.
-The only thing being locally stored for caching purposes are your notifications for a faster loading time.
+    🔅 Nothing is stored on servers.
+    🔅 The only thing being locally stored for caching purposes are your notifications for a faster loading time.

 ### Related projects

     The project is inspired by the Chrome extension Notyfy.
 The plugin reads my emails without authentication on my browser, so I wondered how it could do that.

 ### Built with

-### For Developers
+### 👩‍💻 For Developers
+    built with React
 ### Contributing

 ### License